Sprum/moralization_data_analysis/README.md

 * `.occurrences_to_csv()`: use this to process the raw xlsx to csvs.
 Returns the preprocessed DataFrames.
 If `aggregate` is set to `False` (default), spans that occure multiple times won't be merged, so you can analyze every instance of that span.
 * `.make_piecharts()`: makes a pie-chart of the moral value distribution accross the list of DataFrames passed to `data_que`.
 Change the style by passing a [color map](https://matplotlib.org/stable/gallery/color/colormap_reference.html) string to `c_map` (Default: `"tab20b"`).
 Expects a [DataFilter or DataFilterSequence](#4-datafilter) passed to `data_filter`.
 * `.plot_phrases()`: makes a pie-chart showing the percentage of annotated moral values to each phrase in the given DataFrame.
 Same options as in `make_piecharts()`
+* `.make_bar_chart()`: makes a bar chart plotting annotated moral values by dynamic categories (as passed in `data_dict`).
+    The data is normalized in comparison to the whole data by default, this can be toggled of by passing `normalize=False`.
+    If a valid path is passed to `save_path`, the plot will be saved to that path, otherwise the figure will only be shown.
 ### 2. DataLoader
 Requires a Config Dictionary (like [Analyzer](#1-analyzer)).
 Best instantiated by calling the `get_loader()` method since it will choose between `FileDataLoader` and `DirDataLoader`:
 ```Python